-- Year one grant: If you are looking to progress to a 2nd delivery year, you must spend 85% of your year one grant by the submission of your September report on 16 September 2022 and the remaining 15% by 31 October 2022.
-If you have been awarded a year one grant only you must spend the total by submission of your September report. - Year two Grant: If you are looking to progress to a 3rd delivery year, you must spend 85% of your year two grant by the submission of your September report on 15 September 2023 and the remaining 15% by 31 October 2023.
-If you have been awarded a grant for a two year project only you must spend the total by submission of your September report on 15 September 2023. - Year three Grant: You must spend your year three grant by the submission of your September report in September 2024.
+- Year one grant: If you are looking to progress to a 2nd delivery year, you must spend 85% of your year one grant by the submission of your end of year report on 13 September 2024 and the remaining 15% by 31 October 2024.
+If you have been awarded a year one grant only you must spend the total by submission of your end of year report. - Year two grant: If you are looking to progress to a 3rd delivery year, you must spend 85% of your year two grant by the submission of your end of year report on 12 September 2025 and the remaining 15% by 31 October 2025.
+If you have been awarded a grant for a two year project only you must spend the total by submission of your end of year report on 12 September 2025. - Year three grant: You must spend your year three grant by the submission of your end of year report in September 2026.